-the variability is due to changes in velocity direction of the particles, since both spacecraft have different attitudes, symmetrical with respect to the orbital speed, whereas the appendages such as solar panels - that prevent some spacecraft parts to be impacted from some directions - are positioned differently, as well as the antennas.
-Such changes in velocity direction may be associated to variations in solar wind properties that change the acceleration of the particles, whereas magnetic field variations at 0.1-0.2 AU from the Sun are expected to detrap nano dust from bound orbits, and enable them to be further accelerated by the solar wind (Czechowski and Mann, 2011).
-Figure 11 illustrates the geometry, and sketches plasma clouds produced by impacts of prograde nanodust coming from the inner solar system as predicted by dynamics (Czechowski and Mann, 2010, 2011).
-This question is under study, as well as the time periodicities of the fluxes, the statistics of occurence, and the dust mass distribution.
+This large difference in long-term variability, with long periods of very low impact rate on STEREO A which are not observed on STEREO B, whereas the average fluxes on both spacecraft only differ by a factor of two and the short-term variability appears similar on both spacecraft, strongly suggests that a large part of the variability is due to changes in velocity direction of the particles, since both spacecraft have different attitudes, symmetrical with respect to the orbital speed, whereas the appendages such as solar panels-that prevent some spacecraft parts to be impacted from some directions-are positioned differently, as well as the antennas.
+Such changes in velocity direction may be associated to variations in solar wind properties that change the acceleration of the particles, whereas magnetic field variations at 0.1-0.2 AU from the Sun are expected to detrap nanodust from bound orbits, and enable them to be further accelerated by the solar wind (Czechowski and Mann 2012).
+Figure 11 illustrates the geometry, and sketches plasma clouds of $\simeq$ 120 ms each day, i.e., only 0.01% of each day, and the probability that no impact occurs during the rest of the day is extremely small.
+The higher value is deduced from the number of impacts detected during the telemetered time; it is a maximum value since the telemetered samples are not typical because the onboard data selection is biased towards greater voltage amplitudes.

+produced by impacts of prograde nanodust coming from the inner solar system as predicted by dynamics (Czechowski and Mann 2010, 2012).
+This question is under study, as well as the time periodicities of the fluxes, the statistics of occurrence, and the dust mass distribution.

-4 Detection of Jovian nanodust with Cassini
+4 Detection of Jovian Nanodust with Cassini

 After the STEREO/WAVES discovery of nanodust, the data from Cassini/RPWS were examined for possible nanodust signatures, even though the latter instrument is less adapted to this goal, for several reasons.
-First, the electric antennas are longer (L = 10 m) on Cassini than on STEREO, and they extend farther from the spacecraft, whose shape is quasi-cylindrical, which reduces the probability that the antenna current balance be affected by the impact clouds, in contrast to the quasi-flat surfaces of STEREO.
+First, the electric antennas are longer (L = 10 m) on Cassini than on STEREO, and they extend farther from the spacecraft, whose shape is quasi-cylindrical, which reduces the probability that the antenna current balance be affected by the impact clouds, in contrast to the quasiflat surfaces of STEREO.
 Second, since the primary objective of Cassini was the study of Saturn's environment, it has furnished very few data at smaller heliocentric distances.
-Third, the waveforms used to detect individual dust impacts are either acquired with the antennas in dipole mode, or via the Langmuir probe which has a high noise level (Kurth et al., 2006).
+Third, the waveforms used to detect individual dust impacts are either acquired with the antennas in dipole mode, or via the Langmuir probe which has a high noise level (Kurth et al. 2006).

-Finally, the on-board algorithm used to select the waveforms to be transmitted on ground has a high effective threshold; for example, the sensitivity for detection of individual dust impacts in Saturn's E ring corresponds to grains of minimum radius 2.4 μ m impacting at 8 km/s (Kurth et al., 2006).
+Finally, the onboard algorithm used to select the waveforms to be transmitted on ground has a high effective threshold; for example, the sensitivity for detection of individual dust impacts in Saturn's E ring corresponds to grains of minimum radius 2.4 $\mu$ m impacting at 8 km/s (Kurth et al. 2006).
 From (2), this is equivalent to grains of minimum radius 30 nm impacting at 300 km/s.
-Interplanetary dust of this size coming from the inner heliosphere are not expected to reach such a large speed (Czechowski and Mann, 2011); furthermore, the average size of Jovian and Saturnian stream particles is smaller (Hsu et al., 2011).
+Interplanetary dust of this size coming from the inner heliosphere are not expected to reach such a large speed (Czechowski and Mann 2012); furthermore, the average size of Jovian and Saturnian stream particles is smaller (Hsu et al. 2012).
 This suggests that the wideband receiver on Cassini is not adapted to detect individual nanodust impacts.